Do Your SWOT Analysis

 - Take photos and detailed notes

-Charley suggests visiting two or three times at different trading periods to get a full picture of the store’s commercial rhythm.
-Visiting nearby competitor stores can also provide valuable context.
+It is also worth visiting two or three times at different trading periods to gain a fuller picture of the store's performance and customer patterns.
+Visiting nearby competitors can provide valuable context.

 - Include photos to support your observations